About Our Seasons

 We have seasons because Earth's axis – the imaginary line that goes through the Earth and around which the Earth spins — is tilted.
 It's tilted about 23.5 degrees relative to our plane of orbit (the ecliptic) around the Sun.
 As we orbit our Sun, our axis always points to the same fixed location in space.
 Our northern axis points almost directly toward Polaris, the North Star.

 This picture shows Earth from its side as it orbits our Sun.
 The axis is tilted and points to the North Star no matter where Earth is in its orbit.
 Because of this, the distribution of the Sun's rays changes.
-In June, in the northern hemisphere summer, the Sun's rays — and warmth — reach all the way to the north pole.
+In June, in the northern hemisphere summer, the Sun's rays reach the north pole and beyond, enveloping the Arctic circle.
 In December, in the northern hemisphere winter, the north pole is tilted away from the incoming sunshine.

 The “fixed” tilt means that, during our orbit around our Sun each year, different parts of Earth receive sunlight for different lengths of time.
 It also means that the angle at which sunlight strikes different parts of Earth's surface changes through the year.
 Sunlight striking the surface at an angle is “spread” across a wider area compared to sunlight striking perpendicular to Earth's surface.
 Areas that receive more scattered sunlight receive less energy from our Sun.
 All of these factors combine to give Earth its annual cycle of seasons!

 For part of our orbit the northern half of Earth is tilted toward the Sun.
 This is summer in the northern hemisphere; there are longer periods of daylight, the Sun is higher in the sky, and the Sun's rays strike the surface more directly, giving us warmer temperatures.
 The north pole is in constant daylight!